zwistillus/Blender_Batch_Assets_Tool/README.md

 BACK UP your .blend files first (this script will SAVE changes).
 Prints progress/errors to the system console / terminal.

-Documentation:

-Batch script for converting large folders of `.blend` files into Blender Asset Browser–ready assets (Blender 4.2+).

-This tool is designed for artists and technical artists who manage **hundreds of assets** and want to avoid manually opening and marking each file one by one.

 ---

 ## Features